Juan Soto trade

-The Juan Soto trade was a blockbuster sports trade between the Washington Nationals, and San Diego Padres of the Major League Baseball (MLB) made on August 2, 2022.
+The Juan Soto trade was a blockbuster sports trade between the Washington Nationals and San Diego Padres of Major League Baseball (MLB), made on August 2, 2022.
 The centerpiece was Nationals outfielder Juan Soto, regarded as one of the best hitters of this generation.
 The magnitude of this transaction drew comparisons to the Herschel Walker trade in the NFL for its 8-player trade.
-Originally regarded as an overwhelming success for the Padres, it has now became one of the most lopsided trades in MLB history with many coming to a consensus that the Nationals easily won the trade.
-However, the Soto trade created a domino effect after the Padres shipped Soto off to the New York Yankees during the 2024 MLB Offseason.
+Following the conclusion of the 2022 season, in which the Padres lost the National League Championship Series, and 2023 season where they missed the playoffs, the Padres traded Soto to the New York Yankees during the 2023-24 offseason.

 Background

 Washington Nationals

 The Washington Nationals were in a period of rebuilding after several years of sustained success, which peaked with their 2019 World Series championship.
 By 2022, the team had undergone significant roster turnover, losing key players such as Max Scherzer, Anthony Rendon, and Trea Turner, which, along with injuries and underperformance, contributed to one of the worst records in Major League Baseball that season.
 Despite the team’s struggles, Juan Soto remained the centerpiece of the franchise, emerging as one of the best young players in baseball due to his elite plate discipline, power, and overall hitting ability.
 Alongside Soto, the Nationals’ roster included notable veterans such as Nelson Cruz, a designated hitter brought in to provide leadership and power, and Josh Bell, a first baseman who had shown flashes of offensive dominance and was a potential trade asset.
-On the pitching side, the team had a struggling former ace in Stephen Strasburg, who was limited by injuries, while younger players like Keibert Ruiz and Cade Cavalli were viewed as key pieces for the team’s future.
+On the pitching side, the team had a struggling former ace in Stephen Strasburg, who was limited by injuries, later retiring due to this, while younger players like Keibert Ruiz and Cade Cavalli were viewed as key pieces for the team’s future.

 As the trade deadline approached, speculation grew around Soto’s future after he rejected a 15-year, $440 million contract extension from the Nationals, signaling uncertainty about his long-term commitment to the team.